IMF, Argentina reach staff deal on loan reviews to unlock $7.5 bln | Law-Order

 The government will need to take some additional measures, known as prior actions, between the staff level agreement and the board approval, according to a source familiar with the matter, who asked not to be named because the measures are still not public.
 The next review is expected to take place in November, a month earlier than originally scheduled.

+Massa said the fresh disbursement will provide some stability through the second half of the year.
+Following the announcement, Argentina's over-the-counter sovereign debt rose nearly 2% on average and the country's main stock index was up 1.68%.
 The country still needs to avoid a default with the Fund next week, with maturities of $2.6 billion due on July 31 and almost $800 million due on Aug.
 1. Argentine officials are working to "get financing from several sources" to meet these obligations, the source added, without providing any further details.
-While it is not clear how the country will make those payments, Buenos Aires could potentially use a swap line with Beijing, a move it recently made to complete part of its June payment to the IMF.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)